Lesson 2

 • Very important for this course!

-• It is not so well supported: under Ubuntu there is only pftools, which is installed with
+• It has limited native support in standard image viewers: under Ubuntu there is only pftools, which is installed with

 $ sudo apt install pftools